tfp-photonics/tmatrix_data_format/README.md

 # T-Matrix Data Format

-This repository contains files for generation and storage of T-matrices in hdf5 format using various software, following the specifications described in a dedicated document.
+This repository is part  of the project aimed at establishing a common data format to store the electromagnetic scattering response using the T-matrix formalism.
+It contains files for generation and storage of T-matrices in hdf5 format using various software, following the structure specifications described in a dedicated document.
+Additionally, `terms` and `treams` are multiscattering codes that have the capability to load the files in this format and compute optical quantities for a single or multiple scatterers.

-The hdf5 files are located in the example_data directory together with the example python script to retrieve data from an hdf5 file containing the T-matrix of a TiO2 cylinder.
-The hdf5 file with referential tetrahedron made of spheres is located in reference_data.
+The example hdf5 files are located in the example_data directory.
+The analytically computed asymmetric tetrahedron of spheres is contained in the reference_data directory, which is useful for checking the normalization.